sourcegraph/sourcegraph-sentry/README.md

 [![build](https://travis-ci.org/sourcegraph/sourcegraph-sentry.svg?branch=master)](https://travis-ci.org/sourcegraph/sentry)
 [![codecov](https://codecov.io/gh/sourcegraph/sourcegraph-sentry/branch/master/graph/badge.svg)](https://codecov.io/gh/sourcegraph/sourcegraph-sentry)

-Sentry helps devs track, organize and break down errors more efficiently, facilitating their debug process.
-We want to make it more convenient for developers to access Sentry's error tracking tools directly from the code that is doing the error handling, code such as `throw new Error(QUERY)`, `console.log(QUERY)`, `console.error(QUERY)` etc..
+Sentry facilitates the debugging process by helping developers track, organize, and break down errors more efficiently.
+At Sourcegraph, we want to make it more convenient for developers to access Sentry's error tracking tools directly from the code that is doing the error handling.
+For example: `throw new Error(QUERY)`, `console.log(QUERY)`, and `console.error(QUERY)`.

-The Sentry extension renders a `View logs in Sentry` next to error throwing statements, linking directly to the corresponding Sentry issues stream page.
-Links are rendered when viewing files on [Sourcegraph](https://sourcegraph.com), GitHub and GitLab.
+The Sentry extension renders `View logs in Sentry` next to error throwing statements, and links directly to the corresponding Sentry issues stream page.
+Links are rendered when viewing files on [Sourcegraph](https://sourcegraph.com), GitHub, and GitLab.

 - **Sentry: Show/hide Sentry**: toggles Sentry links decorations with each matching error handling code.